imsiddhant/MY-CCNA-Prep-1/README.md

 A. A simple TACACS+ implementation has been done.
 B. Router is acting as a TACACS Client while server is providing authentication Services.

+LAB 8:
+A. In this implementation of WPA2 PSK, I have created a simple Wireless LAN where AP0, AP1 & AP2 are connected from Backbone Network (Switch 0).
+B. Each Access Point is running WIFI on different Channels to remove Overlapping.
+Each AP is also configured with different Security Settings.